Jake Hager: Major League Wrestling (2018)

-All Elite Wrestling (2019–present)
+All Elite Wrestling (2019–2024)

-On October 2, 2019, Hager debuted in All Elite Wrestling (AEW) on the inaugural episode of Dynamite, aligning himself with Chris Jericho, Santana and Ortiz, and Sammy Guevara by helping them take out The Young Bucks, Cody, and Dustin Rhodes in the aftermath of the main event.
-Led by Jericho, he subsequently formed a new faction with Guevara, Santana, and Ortiz called The Inner Circle.
+On October 2, 2019, Hager debuted in All Elite Wrestling (AEW) on the inaugural episode of AEW Dynamite, aligning himself with Chris Jericho, Santana and Ortiz, and Sammy Guevara by helping them take out The Young Bucks, Cody, and Dustin Rhodes in the aftermath of the main event.
+Led by Jericho, he subsequently formed a new faction with Guevara, Santana, and Ortiz called the Inner Circle.
 His in-ring debut match for AEW occurred on February 29, 2020, at Revolution, where he defeated Dustin Rhodes.
-On March 25, 2020, episode of Dynamite, Jon Moxley attacked Hager after a match with Chico Adams.
+On the March 25, 2020, episode of Dynamite, Jon Moxley attacked Hager after a match with Chico Adams.
 Following this, on the March 31, 2020 episode of AEW Dark, Hager attacked Moxley as revenge.
-The rivalry resulted in an Empty Arena No Holds Barred match for the AEW World Championship at April 15, 2020 episode of Dynamite, which Hager lost to Moxley, marking his first loss in AEW.
-On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest and walking out.
+The rivalry resulted in an Empty Arena No Holds Barred match for the AEW World Championship on the April 15, 2020 episode of Dynamite, which Hager lost to Moxley, marking his first loss in AEW.
+On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest down and walking out.
 It was later announced that Jericho and Hager would face Santana and Ortiz in a tag team match the following week, with it being billed as the Inner Circle Implodes match.

 On the March 9, 2022 episode of Dynamite, the Inner Circle was disbanded after Hager assisted Jericho in attacking Santana and Ortiz and joined a new stable with Jericho, Daniel Garcia and 2.0 called the Jericho Appreciation Society.
 Starting with the October 5 episode of Dynamite, Hager began wearing a purple bucket hat that had been rejected by Garcia as a gift from Jericho the week before and not wanting the gift to go to waste.
 The absurd gimmick proved to be popular with fans on social media, leading to Hager to officially adopt it as his persona and tell everyone that he "liked this hat".
 This included pictures of Hager wearing the hat everywhere including during wrestling matches.
+At the Thanksgiving Eve special episode on November 23, Hager challenged Orange Cassidy for the AEW All-Atlantic Championship but was defeated.

+On the February 21, 2024 episode of Rampage, Hager was defeated by Roderick Strong in what would be his final AEW appearance as on May 28, it was reported that his contract had expired and he had elected not to re-sign.
+After leaving AEW, Hager was critical of AEW president Tony Khan, accusing Khan of being a communist after claiming that Khan threatened to fire him due to his support of Donald Trump and called Khan "unprofessional" for interrupting a talent meeting.
+The latter story has been disputed by AEW wrestlers FTR (Cash Wheeler and Dax Harwood).